-In 1962, De Salle Lipa was built on a 5.9-hectare lot along the Lipa City National highway.
-In January of that year, construction of the three one-storey wings of classrooms, a gymnasium-auditorium and the Brothers’ House began.
-During its first year, DLSL operated as the Boys’ Department of the Maryknoll Sisters’ Our Lady of the Rosary
+In 1962, De La Salle Lipa was built on a 5.9-hectare lot along the Lipa City National Highway.
+In January of that year, construction of the three one-story wings of classrooms, a gymnasium-auditorium, and the Brothers’ house began.
+During its first year of operations, DLSL served as the Boys’ Department of the Maryknoll Sisters’ Our Lady of the Rosary

-Academy (OLRA) with 221 students admitted from the first to fourth year.
-Three Brothers and seven lay teachers composed the first staff of the school.
+Academy (OLRA), with 221 students admitted from the first to fourth year.
+Three Brothers and seven lay teachers composed the first teaching force of the school.
 Br.
 Henry Virgil FSC was the first Director and Principal.
-In its second year of operations, the school obtained a temporary permit to operate as La Salle High School.
+In its second year of operations, the school obtained a temporary permit bearing the name La Salle High School.
 During its fourth-year

 In SY 2010-2011, Br.
 Joaquin “Kenneth” S. Martinez FSC became the 4th President of De La Salle Lipa.
 During his time, physical renovation and maintenance of existing structures and landscaping significantly improved.
-The school sustained a carefully planned physical development of its learning spaces with a zoning scheme for the institution designating academic, institutional, athletic and open spaces.
+The school sustained a carefully planned physical development of its learning spaces with a zoning scheme for the institution designating academic, institutional, athletic, and open spaces.

 In August 2016, Br.
-Dante Amisola FSC was installed as the 5th President of the institution.
-To date, DLSL is standing on a 16-hectare lot with buildings and infrastructures to meet the needs of today’s learners.
-He embarked on a crusade to introduce and raise awareness about his vision for the institution through the four new strategic directions, or the 4S – Social Innovation in Quality Education, Social Inclusion, Sustainable Futures, and Stakeholder Engagement.
-In the early months of his term, DLSL adopted the 14 UN Sustainable Development Goals approach to align its initiatives and action plans to achieve the institution’s strategic goals.
-It is in his leadership that DLSL began the ‘Reimagine Education’ campaign that aims to offer 21st-century education for a 21st-century world.
+Dante Jose R. Amisola, FSC, was installed as the 5th President of De La Salle Lipa.
+To date, DLSL is standing on a 16-hectare lot with buildings and infrastructures.
+Br.
+Dante embarked on a crusade to introduce and raise awareness about his vision for the institution through the four new strategic directions, or the 4S – Social Innovation in Quality Education, Social Inclusion, Sustainable Futures, and Stakeholders Engagement.
+In the early months of his term, DLSL adopted the 17 UN Sustainable Development Goals approach to align its initiatives and action plans to achieve the school’s strategic goals.
+In his leadership, DLSL began the ‘Reimagine Education’ that addresses the 21st century teaching and learning .

-One of the highlights of his term was when he opened the campus and converted the Sports Center into what was termed as the DLSL Welcome Shelters, the temporary home of almost 400 displaced Batangueños when Taal Volcano erupted last January 12, 2020.
-It lived up to its vision to be an institution that has an impact on society, an institution that is focused on developing the minds, hearts, and souls of young people.
+One of the highlights of his term was when he opened the campus and converted the Sports Center into what was termed as DLSL Welcome Shelters that served as the temporary home of almost 400 displaced Batangueños when Taal Volcano erupted last January 12, 2020.
+DLSL lived up to its vision to be an institution that has an impact on society, focused on developing young people’s minds, hearts, and souls.